mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 Enumeration values:

-   * `default`: Each document is inserted using a _separate_ INSERT statement and whether an error causes the remaining insertions to be aborted, depends on the value of `ordered` specified in the command document.
+   * `default`: Each document is inserted using a _separate_ `INSERT`, either in a multi-statement or in a compound statement.
+Whether an error causes the remaining insertions to be aborted, depends on the value of `ordered` specified in the insert command.
-   * `atomic`: If the value of `ordered` in the command document is `true` (the default) then all documents are inserted using a _single_ INSERT statement, that is, either all insertions succeed or none will.
+   * `atomic`: If the value of `ordered` in the insert command is `true` (the default) then all documents are inserted using a _single_ `INSERT` statement, that is, either all insertions succeed or none will.
+If `ordered` is false, then the behavior is as in the `default` case.

-What combination of `ordered_insert_behavior` and `ordered` (in the command document) is used, has a big impact on the performance.
+What combination of `ordered_insert_behavior` and `ordered` (in the insert command document) is used, has an impact on the performance.
 Please see the discussion at [insert](#insert).

 ## `cursor_timeout`